sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 To activate the cable-diagnostics test on all the ports
 ```
 sonic-cli# test cable-diagnostics
+!!WARNING!!
+This operation may cause disruption of traffic, continue? [y/N]:y
 ```

 To activate the cable-diagnostics test on Ethernet0
 ```
 sonic-cli# test cable-diagnostics Ethernet 0
+!!WARNING!!
+This operation may cause disruption of traffic, continue? [y/N]:y
 ```

 To activate the cable-diagnostics test on Ethernet0,Ethernet1...Ethernet9
 ```
 sonic-cli# test cable-diagnostics Ethernet 0-9
+!!WARNING!!
+This operation may cause disruption of traffic, continue? [y/N]:y
 ```

 In the case of standard interface-naming mode, the ranged command is as below
 ```
 sonic-cli# test cable-diagnostics Eth 1/1-1/9
+!!WARNING!!
+This operation may cause disruption of traffic, continue? [y/N]:y
 ```